How to Access Property Records in Minnesota

 Protecting your personal information is essential and can help you avoid identity theft and fraud.
 However, keeping your name and address out of public property records is impossible.
 You can contact government offices and websites to remove any additional information about you, such as your email address and phone number.

-Correcting Errors on Property Records
+Property Records Guide

-Minnesota County Property Records
+- Maintaining and Amending Minnesota Property Records

 - Aitkin County